Comparing of ADMA Biologics Inc. (ADMA) and Avid Bioservices Inc. (NASDAQ:CDMO) | New Business Observer

 |0.00

-ADMA Biologics Inc.’s consensus price target is $10.9, while its potential upside is 199.45%.
-Competitively the consensus price target of Avid Bioservices Inc. is $10, which is potential 51.98% upside.
-Based on the analysts opinion we can conclude, ADMA Biologics Inc. is looking more favorable than Avid Bioservices Inc.
+The consensus price target of ADMA Biologics Inc. is $10.9, with potential upside of 201.10%.
+Competitively Avid Bioservices Inc. has an average price target of $10, with potential upside of 54.32%.
+Based on the results delivered earlier, ADMA Biologics Inc. is looking more favorable than Avid Bioservices Inc., analysts belief.

-Roughly 57.4% of ADMA Biologics Inc. shares are owned by institutional investors while 52.3% of Avid Bioservices Inc. are owned by institutional investors.
-25.5% are ADMA Biologics Inc.’s share owned by insiders.
-Competitively, Avid Bioservices Inc. has 11.62% of it’s share owned by insiders.
+Roughly 57.4% of ADMA Biologics Inc. shares are held by institutional investors while 52.3% of Avid Bioservices Inc. are owned by institutional investors.
+About 25.5% of ADMA Biologics Inc.’s share are held by insiders.
+Comparatively, Avid Bioservices Inc. has 11.62% of it’s share held by insiders.

 Performance